dataesr/bso-publications/doc/bso.md

 ### 3.1.4 Open repositories impact on the open access dynamics

 The open repositories are open access platforms on which scientific publications are deposited, which can be consulted by anyone.
 They are most often powered by author deposit, but in some cases may be powered by the journal publishers themselves.
-Open archives perform different functions: they make articles published in subscription journals available in open access, they ensure the permanent preservation of scientific literature and facilitate the identification of the output of a laboratory or institution.
+Open archives perform different functions: they make articles published in subscription journals available in open access, they ensure the permanent preservation of scientific literature and facilitate the identification of the outputs of a laboratory or an institution.
 Several incentives have led to an increase in the number of French scientific publications deposited in an open archive.
-This is an obligation for publications from projects funded by the ANR since 2019.
-The barometer also counts among open archives the preprints servers, on which researchers deposit initial versions of their manuscripts to propose them for peer review, before formal submission to a journal
+This is mandatory for publications from projects funded by the ANR since 2019.
+The barometer also counts the preprints servers among open archives, on which researchers deposit initial versions of their manuscripts to propose them for peer review, before formal submission to a journal.

 For each year of observation since 2018, the graph represents the share of scientific publications in France released during the previous year that are available in an open archive.
 Some of these publications may be simultaneously made available in open access by their publisher.
-Thus, in 2021, 46% of scientific publications in France released in 2020 were available on an open archive.
+Thus, in 2021, 46% of scientific publications in France released in 2020 were available in an open archive.

 ![Rate of scientific publications in France available in an open archive by observation date](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_repo_1.png){ width=450 }

 This graph presents, for each observation date and by publication year, the rate of scientific publications in France that are available in an open archive.
 Each line represents the rates observed for an observation date and each rate is expressed as a function of the volume of publications published in the year observed.
-We observe that, for publications published during a given year, the availability rates on an open archive progress from one observation year to the next.
+We observe that, for publications released during a given year, the availability rates in an open archive progresses from one observation year to the next.
 This is due to the fact that authors of publications progressively proceed to deposit them in an open archive, in particular when embargoes imposed by publishers have expired.
 Thus, between 2018 and 2021, the rate of publications published in 2017 that are available in an open archive has increased from 27% to 38%.

 ![Evolution of the rate of scientific publications in France available in an open archive, by observation date](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_repo_2.png){ width=450 }

 HAL, Pubmed Central, ArXiv and BioRxiv are the archives that hosted the most French publications in 2020.
-Several factors condition the choice by researchers of an open archive to deposit their publication.
+Several factors explain the choice by researchers of an open archive to deposit their publication.
 Some archives are references in a discipline (PubMed Central (PMC) for medical research), others are focused on the scientific production of a country (HAL for France).
 A single publication can be deposited simultaneously in several open archives.
 The deposit in open archives of foreign research institutions is due to the presence of co-authors who are affiliated with them.

 This graph indicates which are the main open archives hosting scientific publications in France published in 2020, specifying for each the number of publications concerned.
 When the same publication is deposited on several open archives, it is counted several times.
 In particular, it can be seen that HAL hosts 37,335 publications within the scope in 2020.
 The open archive HAL (all disciplines) is thus the main open archive used for scientific publications in France, ahead of PubMed Central (biomedicine), arXiv (physics, mathematics and computer science) and bioRxiv (biology).

 ![Main open archives hosting scientific publications in France published in 2020](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_repo_3.png){ width=450 }

 HAL is a multidisciplinary open archive that hosts mostly French scientific publications - although its scope is not limited to them.
 It is intended to play the role of a national archive for French research, guaranteeing both free access to scientific publications and their conservation.
-However, HAL is not the only open archive used by French researchers: depending on their institutional context or their disciplinary practices, they may prefer to deposit on other platforms, in particular when they have an international vocation.
+However, HAL is not the only open archive used by French researchers: depending on their institutional context or their disciplinary practices, they may prefer to deposit on other platforms, in particular when they have a global audience.
 Therefore, the setting up of processes allowing to reference and to integrate in HAL French scientific publications deposited on other open archives is an important development axis.

 HAL is the main open archive used to open French scientific publications.
 This graph indicates among the scientific publications in France available on an open archive, the proportion of those available on HAL, by year of publication, as observed in 2021.
 We see in particular that among the scientific publications in France released in 2020 and opened on an archive, 48% are available on HAL (and thus 52% are not available on HAL but on at least another archive).